Shippable/docs/sources/reference/resource-dockeroptions.md

         soft: <number>
         hard: <number>
 ```
 `ulimits` specifies a list of ulimits to be set in the container.
-For alist of

 This setting maps to Ulimits in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --ulimit option to <a href="https://docs.docker.com/engine/reference/run/" target="_blank">docker run</a>.